vivekchn24/Walmart-Customer-Purchases-EDA-Project/README.md

 ## **📌 Key Objectives :-**

-- Cleaned and structured the dataset to handle missing values and inconsistencies
+- Cleaned and structured the dataset to handle missing values and inconsistencies if any
-- Analyzed customer demographics including gender, age group, marital status, and occupation
+- Analyzed customer demographics including gender, age group, Repeat-Customers, Discounts-Appied or Not
 - Explored purchasing patterns based on product categories, city tiers, and purchase amount
 - Created clear and insightful visualizations to understand the distribution of spending and customer segments